rsiemens/brainfuck/README.md

 You can use the optimize flag `-o` (or `brainfunk.eval(*args, optimize=True)`) to perform some parsing optimizations.
-Since it adds additional parsing time only more complex programs will benifit from it.
+Since it adds additional parsing time only more complex programs will benefit from it.

 Currently the following optimizations are performed with the `-o` flag:
 - Token compressions - Repeat tokens are compacted into one command `+++` becomes `+3`